sofiadsg/file-compressing/README.md

 # File Compressing
-Scroll down for the Portuguese translation of this file

 Proposed file compressing script developed as a final assignment for the Information Theory course at the University of Brasilia

 ## Installation